Updated: Apr 16

 Unfortunately, this year will not go as it's supposed to be due to Covid-19.
 Normally, various Sherry events are organized by, for example, restaurants, cocktail bars, and or Sherry educators.

 Who are your favorite producers?
 Which qualities do you think these wine producers should possess?

 Sherry quality is high.
 Various wine importers do have a nice quality Sherry bodega.
 These are usually for sale at high-quality specialty stores.
 I'm fond of a lot of different bodegas, but I have a warm relationship with bodegas Urium, Yuste, and Baron.

 Where can we find your wines?
 Do you also give courses?

 I can deliver the above Sherry houses.
 I also work with various importers and can therefore also deliver to your home address.
-I also give Sherry courses if you come with a fixed group starting with 6 persons.
+I also give Sherry courses if you come with a fixed group starting with 6 people.
 If interested, you can send me an e-mail with all your wishes.
 Unfortunately, we don't start any courses at the moment because of Covid-19.
 But we have a phrase in Holland that goes: ''What is in the barrel does not sour!''
 Patience is a virtue!

 Color: Dark nutty caramel